Share this:

 GM (Bt) Cotton in Africa

-2020: A new report from the Textile Exchange Pan-Africa Sourcing Working Group, “Cotton in Africa: Sustainability at a Crossroads,” outlines the risks if African governments adopt and scale up GM cotton production, and urges policymakers in Africa to support organic and other production methods that prohibit genetic modification.
+2020: A report from the Textile Exchange Pan-Africa Sourcing Working Group, “Cotton in Africa: Sustainability at a Crossroads,” outlines the risks if African governments adopt and scale up GM cotton production, and urges policymakers in Africa to support organic and other production methods that prohibit genetic modification.

 Currently, seven countries in Africa allow GM cotton production, four do not, and many others are undecided.